lwtan90/ATTRACTgenome/README.md

 2308 people (790 males, 1514 females, 4 ambiguous) loaded from .fam.
 Ambiguous sex IDs written to parse3_QC_filtered_attract_preQC.nosex .
 2308 phenotype values loaded from .fam.
---extract: 1864359 variants remaining.
 Warning: Ignoring phenotypes of missing-sex samples.
 If you dont want those phenotypes to be ignored, use the --allow-no-sex flag.
 Using up to 39 threads (change this with --threads).
 Before main variant filters, 2308 founders and 0 nonfounders present.
 Calculating allele frequencies... done.
-Warning: 601151 het. haploid genotypes present (see parse3_QC_filtered_attract_preQC.hh ); many commands treat these as missing.
+Warning: 647883 het. haploid genotypes present (see parse3_QC_filtered_attract_preQC.hh ); many commands treat these as missing.
 Warning: Nonmissing nonmale Y chromosome genotype(s) present; many commands treat these as missing.
-Total genotyping rate is 0.992577.
+Total genotyping rate is 0.997395.
-1864359 variants and 2308 people pass filters and QC.
+9820292 variants and 2308 people pass filters and QC.
 Among remaining phenotypes, 1356 are cases and 948 are controls.
 (4 phenotypes are missing.)
-Excluding 10819 variants on non-autosomes from relationship matrix calc.
+Excluding 12145 variants on non-autosomes from relationship matrix calc.
 Relationship matrix calculation complete.
 --pca: Results saved to parse3_QC_filtered_attract_preQC.eigenval and parse3_QC_filtered_attract_preQC.eigenvec .